qpdf/qpdf/manual/cli.rst

       information, such as the page contents.
 Does not use the file's name or attributes or the current time.

-   Generate of a secure, random document ID using deterministic values.
+   Generate a secure, random document ID using deterministic values.
    This prevents use of timestamp and output file name information in the ID generation.
 Instead, at some slight additional runtime cost, the ID field is generated to include a digest of the significant parts of the content of the output PDF file.
 This means that a given qpdf operation should generate the same ID each time it is run, which can be useful when caching results or for generation of some test data.
 Use of this flag is not compatible with creation of encrypted files.

-   Note that there is *no guarantee* that different versions of qpdf will generate the same deterministic ID given the same generation code and input.
-While care is taken to avoid gratuitous changes, new versions of qpdf may include changes that affect the output.
 This option can be useful for testing.
 See also :qpdf:ref:`--static-id`.

+   While qpdf will generate the same deterministic ID given the same output PDF, there is no guarantee that different versions of qpdf will generate exactly the same PDF output for the same input and options.
+While care is taken to avoid gratuitous changes to qpdf's PDF generation, new versions of qpdf may include changes or bug fixes that cause slightly different PDF code to be generated.
+Such changes are noted in the release notes.

 .. qpdf:option:: --allow-weak-crypto